ravindra2021/studentAPI/README.md

 # studentAPI
-this is a demo api to demonstrate the crud operations using spring-boot, spring data JPA and mySql database
+This is a demo api to demonstrate the crud operations using spring-boot, spring data JPA and mySql database